If you’re reading this, you're probably thinking about becoming a teacher.

 Either way, congratulations on having taken the first step toward becoming a teacher.

-Explore some of our accredited alternative teaching programs to learn more.
+Explore some of our state-approved alternative teaching programs to learn more.

 Good luck and happy teaching!